DroidCatRu/DroidCatRu/README.md

 My name is Artem.
 I love coding, mechanical keyboards, cats and new technologies.

  - 🧑🏼‍💻 I'm currently working on RFID Android scanner project at Hi-Tech.
+ - ✈️ Living in Moscow and Saint-Petersburg.
  - 🌱 Master's student at ITMO University in the Department of Translational Information Technologies majoring in Mobile and Networking Technologies.
- - 📫 How to reach me: Telegram: t.me/DroidCat
+ - 📫 How to reach me: [Telegram](https://t.me/DroidCat)

 <!--
 **DroidCatRu/DroidCatRu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.